-The nomination deadline for the 2017 Cummings Prize is December 15, 2016.
+The deadline for nominations for the 2023 Cummings Award is Tuesday, December 20, 2022.

 David P. Monteyne, For the Temporary Accomodation of Settlers: Architecture and Immigrant Reception in Cananda, 1870-1930 published by McGill-Queen's/Beaverbrook Canadian Foundation Studies in Art History, 2021.